 Making this Goal a Reality

-$25,000 is required to produce the first run of the game. $2,500 is required to produce two complete prototypes.
-Existing LWOB supporters or individuals interested in supporting this project, please direct an email to LWOB at firstname.lastname@example.org (put Record !t in the subject line), telephone LWOB (+860.541.2288) or to make a general donation to support production of this educational material: Click Here .
+$10,000 is the estimated cost of creating prototypes and then putting the finish product into mass production.
+Existing LWOB supporters or individuals interested in supporting this project, please direct an email to LWOB at email@example.com (put Record !t in the subject line), telephone LWOB (+860.541.2288) or to make a general donation to support production of this educational material: Click Here .

 Note: Lawyers Without Borders is not affiliated in any way with Doctors Without Borders.
 Doctors Without Borders is a registered trademark of Bureau de Medecins sans Frontiers.